California Estate Planning: Durable Powers of Attorney

 Call Brasov Law Today to Schedule a Consultation with an Estate Planning Lawyer

 Brasov Law is committed to helping people create estate plans that protect their assets and address every possible contingency.
-If you have questions about durable powers of attorney or any other aspect of estate planning, call 213.948.2500 or request a consultation through the form below.
+If you have questions about durable powers of attorney or any other aspect of estate planning, call 562.485.4850 to request a consultation.